JWBurgers/deciphering-bitcoin/README.md

 ## Project description

-*Deciphering Bitcoin: An Introduction to Its Design, Purpose, and Reality* will be an academic textbook about Bitcoin.
-One that offers insight into how Bitcoin works technically, but also delves into the breadth of less technical issues that are crucial to understanding Bitcoin.
+*Deciphering Bitcoin: An Introduction to Its Design, Purpose, and Reality* will be an academic textbook about Bitcoin, one that offers insight into how Bitcoin works technically, but also delves into the breadth of less technical issues that are crucial to understanding Bitcoin.
 It will focus on three interrelated main questions:

 * What is Bitcoin and how does it work?
 * What is the purpose of Bitcoin?